scheuerell-lab/lab-meeting/2021/01-29/readme.md

     - All of our seminar info for Winter Qtr is complete

+    - Question from Dara: Any updates from Dan on which account is used to store the cloud recordings of the seminars for retrieval?

 * Bevan (Thurs @ 4:30)

     - Mark *really* enjoyed Erika Zavaleta's seminar